BrownieGD/TurboMarcel/README.md

 # Tuma / TurboMarcel
 Tuma/TurboMarcel the worst language of modern time.
-When finished it will be able to write HTML sites with totally no useful funktion
+When finished it will be able to write HTML sites with totally no useful funktion It renames and adds some JavaScript Functions for you too use!

 ## Syntax
 The syntax works like this: